 - Slice the ham into serving portions.
 Heating an entire ham can dry it out.

 - Wrap the slices of ham in aluminum foil and place in a 300°F oven until warm.
-Depending on the thickness of the ham, reheating should take between 5 and 15 minutes,
+Depending on the thickness of the ham, reheating should take between 5 and 15 minutes.

-- Make sure to consume any honey-baked ham that you heat immediately and throw out any leftovers.Â
+- Make sure to heat any honey-baked ham immediately and throw out any leftovers.

-How long can honey baked ham stay in the refrigerator?
+How long can honey-baked ham stay in the refrigerator?

-After you glaze the honey-baked ham, it will last in the fridge for up to a week as long as the use-by date on the original packaging is not sooner.Â
+After you glaze the honey-baked ham, it will last in the fridge for up to a week as long as the use-by date on the original packaging is not sooner.

 What side dishes go with this ham?

-Besides making the perfect sandwich, you can enjoy honey baked ham in many ways.
+Besides making the perfect sandwich, you can enjoy honey-baked ham in many ways.
 Here are a few:

 - With eggs.
 Chopped and stuffed inside an omelet, as part of Eggs Benedict, or fried and served with sunny-side-up eggs, you can beat ham and eggs.

 - In a ham salad.
-Using honey baked ham in a ham salad recipe adds a whole new depth of flavor.
+Using honey-baked ham in a ham salad recipe adds a whole new depth of flavor.

 - For a quiche.
 Make a Quiche Lorraine with any leftovers for another festive meal.